Andromeda (Swedish band)

 Andromeda is a progressive metal band from Sweden formed in 1999.
 They are currently signed to Massacre Records, Replica Records and Avalon/Marquee.
 The style emphasizes on strong keyboards and technical drumming.
 The band is also well known for the vocals of David Fremberg.

 They have recorded five albums as of 2011, as well as a live DVD.
 There are two versions of their first album, Extension of the Wish.
 The original recording features their first vocalist Lawrence Mackrory.
 The second version has all of the original instrument tracks, but with their replacement vocalist David Fremberg.
 The most recent album Manifest Tyranny was released in 2011.

 In 2016 they released their second live DVD "Live in Vietnam", which was then made available to see on YouTube in 2020.
+The band has been on hold since then.